kopacm/Amazon-SQL-Problems/README.md

 I downloaded CSV files and analyzed a dataset containing over 20,000 sales records from an Amazon-like e-commerce platform.
 This project involved extensive querying of customer behavior, product performance, and sales trends using MySQL in software Navicat.
 Throughout this project, I addressed various SQL challenges, including revenue analysis, customer segmentation, and inventory management.

+## **Objective**

+The primary objective of this project is to showcase SQL proficiency through complex queries that address real-world e-commerce business challenges.
+The analysis covers various aspects of e-commerce operations, including:
+- Customer behavior
+- Sales trends
+- Inventory management
+- Payment and shipping analysis

 ## **Database Setup & Design**

 ### **Schema Structure**